Beyond the Largest Lyapunov Exponent: Entropy-Based Diagnostics of Chaos in Henon-Heiles and N-Body Dynamics: Introduction

+When the dynamics is sufficiently chaotic, this bound becomes an equality, known as Pesin’s identity.
+In systems with mixed phase space, where regular and chaotic regions coexist, this relation should be understood as applying to the chaotic component in the asymptotic limit.

 Another commonly used entropy measure is the Shannon information entropy \citep{1949mtc..book.....S}.
-Given a partition of phase space into cells $k$, with occupation probabilities $p_k(t)$ (e.g. estimated from an ensemble of trajectories at a fixed time $t$), the Shannon entropy is
+Given a partition of phase space into cells $k$, with occupation probabilities, $p_k(t)$, for instance, estimated from an ensemble of trajectories at a fixed time $t$), the Shannon entropy is

-and quantifies how broadly the ensemble is distributed over the chosen coarse-grained representation.
+which quantifies how broadly the ensemble is distributed over the chosen coarse-grained representation.
 The Shannon and KS entropy are conceptually similar in that both depend on coarse graining and capture information content.
-However, $\mathcal{S}_{\rm Sh}(t)$ is an instantaneous property of a probability distribution (and may be tracked in time if the distribution evolves), whereas $\mathcal{S}_{\rm KS}$ is an asymptotic entropy rate associated with the time evolution of a single trajectory, defined from the statistics of sequences of its visits in phase space cells.
+However, $\mathcal{S}_{\rm Sh}(t)$ is an instantaneous property of a probability distribution (and can be tracked in time if the distribution evolves), whereas $\mathcal{S}_{\rm KS}$ is an asymptotic entropy rate associated with the time evolution of a single trajectory, defined from the statistics of sequences of its visits in phase space cells.

-The use of entropy-based quantities as indicators of relaxation and dynamical chaos has been rather successful in celestial mechanics.
+The use of entropy-based quantities as indicators of relaxation and chaos has been rather successful in dynamical astronomy \citep[e.g.][]{romeo1990}.
 In a series of studies \citep{nunez1996,cincotta1999,giordano2018,cincotta2021}, the information entropy was employed to quantify the dynamical stability of ensembles of trajectories in the restricted three-body problem and to identify periodic and chaotic patterns in astronomical data.

-These diagnostics are complementary to frequency map analysis, which instead characterizes orbital regularity through the Fourier decomposition of time series and the (in)stability of the associated fundamental frequencies.
-Frequency map analysis was originally introduced in planetary dynamics \citep{laskar1990} and later widely adopted in accelerator beam dynamics \citep{shatilov2011}.
-More recently, \citet{hyman2025} introduced a framework for orbital-complexity analysis based on permutation entropy and statistical complexity measures, while \citet{canbaz2025} proposed a novel indicator called permutation entropy of the power spectrum, which combines elements of permutation entropy with Fourier-based analysis.
+These diagnostics are complementary to frequency map analysis, which characterises orbital regularity through the Fourier decomposition of time series and the (in)stability of the associated fundamental frequencies.
+Originally introduced in planetary dynamics \citep{laskar1990}, frequency map analysis has since been widely adopted in accelerator beam dynamics \citep{shatilov2011} and galactic dynamics \citep{valluri2012,vasiliev2013,bajkova2023,woudenberg2025}.
+More recently, \citet{hyman2025} introduced a framework for orbital-complexity analysis based on permutation entropy and statistical complexity measures, while \citet{canbaz2025} proposed a novel indicator called a permutation entropy of the power spectrum, combining permutation entropy with Fourier-based methods.
+Similarly, \citet{bajkova2025} computed the information entropy of the discrete Fourier transform of time series of radial Galactic distances to classify the chaoticity of globular cluster orbits perturbed by the Galactic bar.